 by Nicholas Wilson “From youth my heart has been inclined towards (swordsmanship).” –Miyamoto Musashi For as long as I can remember, swords have fascinated me.
 If there was a movie to watch, a book to read, or a game to play where swords were involved, you had my attention.
 Martial Read More

-by Timothy Slover I asked my friend Chelsea to measure my height.
+I asked my friend Chelsea to measure my height.
 She asked me why.
 I didn’t want to tell her.
-I didn’t want to say, “I want you to measure me in inches, so that I can convert that number to shaku, and figure out how long my Read More
+I didn’t want to say, “I want you to measure me in inches, so that I can convert that number to shaku, and figure out how long my first iaito should Read More

 by Edward N. Smith Death comes to us all at the end of our life’s journey, regardless of the path we walk.
 Inescapably, it pursues us; hiding in the shadows, it waits patiently for our time when our road runs out.
 Across human societies, culture and class mark subtle differences Read More

 A winning article for 2017 Tozando Essay Contest Photos and text by Rachelle D. Lawrence In his 17th century treatise on the Japanese sword, Zen, and politics, Yagyu Munemori wrote about the “killing” sword and the “life-giving” sword.
 The sword that protects a life also takes a life, whether in Read More